 Cape Hatteras Lighthouse

 Probably one of the most notable lighthouses, the Cape Hatteras Lighthouse protects the most treacherous waters of the Outer Banks.
-The Cape Hatteras Lighthouse that’s erect now is actually the 2nd lighthouse to Hatteras Island.
+The Cape Hatteras Lighthouse that’s erect now is actually the 2nd lighthouse on Hatteras Island.
 The first lighthouse was completed in 1803 but was ineffective.
 The new lighthouse was first lit in 1870.
 In 1999, the lighthouse was moved because of beach erosion.
 The beam of light spans 20 miles into the ocean and the lighthouse stands at 208 feet tall!

 Bodie Island Lighthouse

 Pronounced “body”, the Bodie Island Lighthouse is located in Nags Head on the sound side and stands 156 feet tall.
 In 1837, this lighthouse was commissioned by the US government because of how dangerous the waters of the coast were.
 Construction began but problems in the structure caused an indefinite delay.
-In 1858, a second lighthouse was commissioned but only lasted 2 years due to the Civil War.
+In 1858, a second lighthouse was commissioned but it only lasted 2 years due to the Civil War.
 The third and final lighthouse was completed in 1872.
 The Bodie Island Lighthouse that is standing today is the result of the final construction.

 Marshes Light Lighthouse

-Located in Downtown Manteo, the Marshes Light Lighthouse is one of the smallest lighthouses on the Outer Banks.
+Located in Downtown Manteo, the Roanoke Marshes Lighthouse is one of the smallest lighthouses on the Outer Banks.
 The lighthouse currently standing today is a replica of the original lighthouse that was constructed in 1877.
 It was originally located in Wanchese to help local fishermen and sailors find their way to port.
 The Marshes Light Lighthouse lights up at night, but the light is fixed and is used to help sailors navigate their way to Shallowbag Bay.

 Currituck Beach Lighthouse